aarontran/snr-filaments/pipeline.md

 ## Making nice images of regions

 Open RGB image of SNR data.
 Twiddle colormap/scaling parameters as desired.
-Convert projection regions to boxes with:
+Convert projection regions to boxes (for image only) with:

     code/regions/ds9proj2box.py